 This student implored the university to take action, writing that "this is about doing the right thing and steering the University in the right course.
 This is about saying that Jewish students are protected just like any other individual on campus.
-This is about saying that every student utmost respect."
+This is about saying that every student on campus is equal and shall be treated with the lished an op-ed which described the ZOA's utmost respect."